tylerpearson/CoverPop/README.md

 # coverPop.js

-coverPop.js is a jQuery plugin to set up a fullscreen popup overlay on a visitor's initial visit and hide for a set period of time.
+**coverPop.js** is a lightweight (but customizable) jQuery plugin to set a fullscreen popup overlay on a visitor's initial visit and hide for a set period of time.

-Uses jQuery.
+Since styling is handled through CSS, **coverPop.js** integrates well with responsive sites.

 ## Example